NPEMASTER/engineering-take-home/README.md

 # Intro
 Thank you for taking the time to complete RenewaFi’s engineering assessment.

-This assessment is designed to introduce you to some of the concepts in the renewable energy financing space while also providing you ample room to show us how you work.
-We have tried to be highly considerate of your time by creating an assessment that is straightforward and engaging.
+This assessment is designed to introduce you to some of the basic concepts in the renewable energy financing space while also providing you ample room to show us how you work.
+We have tried to be highly considerate of your time by creating an assessment that is straightforward, but not boring.

 This assessment will be the main point of discussion during your final technical interview.

 # Time
 Four hours should be sufficient to complete this assessment.
 If, however, you have not completed the project after four hours, either stop and we will evaluate your work based on how far you got or continue and let us know how long it actually took.

 If four hours is not enough time, please do not feel obligated to continue working.
 An unfinished project with a clear explanation of how you spent your time is acceptable.

 If four hours is too much time or you want to further explore this data, feel free to build in extra features or visualizations.